Pregnant and Pressured to Quit: What Are My Rights When Denied Rejoining After Leave?

 MetallicMan

-I had been employed for 3+ months only with a private limited company when I asked for leave.
-I had submitted a verbal and email application for medical leave due to pregnancy for a month.
+Hi, I had been employed for over three months with a private limited company when I asked for leave.
+I submitted both a verbal and email application for medical leave due to pregnancy for a month.
 I also provided the doctor's medical certificate via email.
 The company is not allowing me to rejoin after my leave.
 They are saying they never formally sanctioned the leave and that I might request leaves repeatedly.
-They want me to resign (verbally communicated) and mentioned that they might consider waiving off the one-month notice period.
+They want me to resign (this was verbally communicated) and mentioned that they might consider waiving the one-month notice period.
 What protection do I have during my pregnancy, and what should I do now?
 I am not covered by the ESI Act.

 saswatabanerjee